-Ghost stories can be fun for kids who enjoy getting creeped out, but don't suffer any long-lasting fears about what they've read.
-Here are two scary stories worth reading.
-One is about a local ghost legend, and the other is about a supposedly haunted house and has a funny twist at the end.
+Kid-friendly ghost stories can be fun for children under 10 who enjoy getting creeped out, but don't suffer any long-lasting fears about what they've read.
+Here are a few scary kids' ghost stories worth reading.

 The Ghost of the Indian Brave